PLKGIT/TriviaGame/README.md

-# JavaScript Assignment 2
+# JavaScript Assignment 2: Trivia Game
-PLK's Trivia Game
+Homework #5

 ## Overview
 In this assignment, you'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
 Be sure to layout this app with valid HTML and stylish CSS.